 - We rate both the software and estimate the risk of implementing each application.

-MUFI Rating & Risk – Microsoft Dynamics AX
+MUFI Rating & Risk for Microsoft Dynamics AX

 MUFI: Maintainability, Usability, Functionality, Implement ability

 Microsoft has several ERP systems Microsoft Dynamics SL, Microsoft Dynamics NAV, Microsoft Dynamics GP with Microsoft Dynamics AX being the largest.
 Microsoft Dynamics AX is the premium version of Microsoft’s ERP suite.